WICG/nav-speculation/same-origin-chrome-origin-trial.md

 ### Prerendered page behaviors

 Many powerful APIs are deferred in prerendering: they do not have an effect until after activation.
-Some behaviors and APIs cause a cancellation of the prerender, because Chrome does not yet handle deferring or handling them gracefully.
+Some behaviors and APIs cause a cancellation of the prerender, because Chrome does not yet handle deferring or otherwise handling them gracefully.
 The following is a non-exhaustive list of features that may cause a cancellation:
 * Using WebAudio and generally attempting to playing media.
 * Triggering a download with `<a download>` or the `Content-Disposition` header.
 * Using the Gamepad API or Notifications API.
-* Prerendering a page whose main document has a non-OK HTTP status code or that requires special handling due to client certificates, basic HTTP authentication, or SSL certification errors.
+* Prerendering a page whose main document has a non-OK HTTP status code or that requires special handling due to client certificates, basic HTTP authentication, SSL certification errors, etc.
 * Navigating the prerendered document to another document using `window.location`, `<meta http-equiv="refresh">`, etc. Same-document navigations are allowed.

 ### Activation eligibility